 Any updates included in a new monthly Cumulative Update or Feature Update will show as Replaced in UEM if previously discovered and Unknown if no discovery occurred prior to the new update becoming available.

 Feature updates can be paused for 60 days and quality updates can be paused for 35 days.
 Both have a configurable start date and time.
-Unlike deferral, which can use any value, you can only enable or disable the pause policy.
-A pause policy lasts until 60 (feature) or 35 (quality) days is reached or until disabled, whichever comes sooner.
-When no pause policy is configured (disabled), updates will become discoverable by the device.
+Unlike deferral, which can use any value, you can only activate or deactivate the pause policy.
+A pause policy lasts until 60 (feature) or 35 (quality) days is reached or until deactivated, whichever comes sooner.
+When no pause policy is configured (deactivated), updates will become discoverable by the device.

 It’s important to note that when a pause policy is configured, it removes any updates already discovered by the device, allowing it to re-evaluate against Windows Update.
 This will result in UEM displaying the previously Available updates as Unknown until rediscovery.